julianmack/Data_Assimilation/README.md

 # VarDACAE
 This module is used to create Convolutional AutoEncoders for Variational Data Assimilation.
 A  user can define, create and train an AE for Data Assimilation with just a few lines of code.
+It is the accompanying code to the paper [here](https://arxiv.org/abs/2101.02121), published in _Computer Methods in Applied Mechanics and Engineering_.

 ## Introduction